mollyj13/Articles/Articles.md

 2. Record a video of yourself using as many **a/an/the** articles as you can. *Maximum 2 minutes.*

 ##Bonus:
-Practice one of the tongue twister below and send me a quick recording of you saying it!
+Practice one of the tongue twisters below and send me a quick recording of you saying it!
-<mark>(Include recordings of TTs.)</mark>
+(Include recordings of TTs.)

 1. Near an ear, a nearer ear, a nearly eerie ear.
 2. Can you imagine an imaginary menagerie manager